Beowulf (hero): Origins in Geatland

+Beowulf belongs to the people of the Wederas (l.
+225, or "Weather-Geats"), a a clan of the Geats.
+In the epic, Hrothgar provides biographical background: when he is told Beowulf has come to help him, he explains that Beowulf was the son of Ecgþeow, a warrior we later learn was of the Swedish Wægmundings.
+Ecgþeow had slain Heaðolaf, a man from a clan named the Wulfings.
+Beowulf's own people couldn't harbor him anymore and so Ecgþeow was banished and had to seek refuge among the Danes.
+The Danish king Hroðgar paid the weregild, he says, and claims Ecgþeow swore him oaths.

+Ecgþeow was in the service of the Geatish king Hreðel, whose daughter he married.
+They had Beowulf, who grew up with the Geats.
+In his youth, Beowulf knew Breca the Bronding and engaged him in a swimming or rowing contest whose outcome is unclear.
+In the second half of the poem, after he returns to Geatland, the poet comments that Beowulf was considered slothful or even cowardly as a youth (ll.
+2183-88).

 Zealand and Grendel

 When King Hroðgar, his wife Wealhþeow, and his court were terrorized by the monstrous Grendel, Beowulf left Geatland (West Götaland) and sailed to Zealand with fourteen warriors in order to pay his father's debt.
 During the night, Grendel arrived to attack the sleeping men and devoured one of the other Geats before seizing Beowulf.
 As no manmade weapon could harm Grendel, Beowulf fought back with his bare hands and tore off the beast's arm.
 Grendel fled back to the bog to die from his wound, and his arm was attached to the wall of Heorot.
 The next day, Beowulf was lauded and a skald (scop) sang and compared Beowulf with the hero Sigmund.

 However, during the following night Grendel's mother arrived to avenge her son's death and collect weregild.
 As Beowulf slept in a different building he could not stop her.
 He resolved to descend into the bog in order to kill her.
 They fought beside Grendel's corpse, and Beowulf finally won with the aid of an enchanted giant sword stolen from the lair's plundered wooden box.